 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 Getting out of payday loan debt is difficult since this type of financing comes with high interest rates and short repayment terms.
 A majority of payday loan borrowers end up rolling over existing payday loans into new payday loans, incurring more fees and becoming trapped in a cycle of debt.

-Payday loan consolidation is the process of taking out a loan or line of credit to pay off multiple payday loans and breaking the cycle of re-borrowing high-interest debt.
-You can consolidate payday loans with a personal loan or payday alternative loan, for example.
+Payday loan consolidation means borrowing money to pay off multiple payday loans, hopefully breaking the cycle of re-borrowing high-interest debt.
+You can seek payday loan relief with a personal loan or payday alternative loan, for example.
 Compare your options below and see the alternatives to payday loan debt consolidation.